OlegLeonoff/RosettaStone/README.md

 #Rosetta Stone

 ![RosettaStone](rosetta-stone.jpg)

-It was found near the town of Rosetta about 35 miles (56 km) northeast of Alexandria in August 1799.
+It was found near the town of Rosetta about 35 miles (56 km) northeast of Alexandria (Egypt) in August 1799.
 Inscribed in two languages, Egyptian and Greek, it provided a key to the translation of Egyptian hieroglyphic writing.

 Several languages express the same idea.
 That's the point.